Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [ ] Use the standard view with tabs and property selector for the page creation, in order not to limit it to Dublin Core terms.
 The tabs may be "Filters", "Facets", and "Sort".
-- [ ] Create an internal index (see Omeka Classic) or use the fulltext feature
+- [x] Create an internal index (see Omeka Classic) or use the fulltext feature
 - [ ] Move all code related to Internal (sql) into another module?
+No.
 - [ ] Allow to remove an index without removing pages.
 - [ ] Allow to import/export a mapping via json, for example the default one.
 - [ ] Add an option to use the search api by default (and an option `'index' => false`).
 - [ ] Set one api page by site and a quick set in the pages settings.
 - [ ] Update index when item pool of a site change.
-- [ ] Genericize and move the value extractor from module Solr to module Search.
+- [ ] Genericize and move the value extractor from module SearchSolr to this module.
 - [ ] Improve the check of presence of an item in sites for real time indexation.
 - [ ] Updated index in batch, not one by one.
 - [ ] Add an option to replace the default Omeka search form.
 - [ ] Improve the internal autosuggester to return the list of next words when space.
-- [ ] Use a "or" for facets of each group.
+- [x] Use a "or" for facets of each group.
+- [ ] Manage pagination when item set is redirected to search.

 Warning